tlsnotary/tlsn/crates/notary/server/tee/README.md

 ### CI

-The container is built as part of the CI pipeline.
+The [notary-server-sgx Docker container](https://github.com/tlsnotary/tlsn/pkgs/container/tlsn%2Fnotary-server-sgx) is built as part of the CI pipeline.
 For details on the build process, refer to the [CI workflow configuration](../../../../.github/workflows/ci.yml).

 CI builds a zip file named `notary-server-sgx.zip`, which contains the compiled binary and the signed manifest.
 This zip file is available for all releases and `dev` builds in the build artifacts.
 We also publish a Docker image `notary-server-sgx` at <https://github.com/tlsnotary/tlsn/pkgs/container/tlsn%2Fnotary-server-sgx>.
 Check the section below for details on running this container.